Motorcycle Rides

 While you primarily follow the Illinois River, this loop will take you beside many bodies of water including Goose, Senachwine, and Peoria Lakes.
 The route you travel on has plenty of gentle curves that both go over or around the rolling hills and floodplains that dot the landscape.

 Within proximity of Peoria, you can spend time at the Peoria Zoo if you want to get a glimpse at unique animals.
-Or if you have preference for greenery, you might find plants not native to Illinois at the Luthy Botanical Garden.
+Or if you have a preference for greenery, you might find plants not native to Illinois at the Luthy Botanical Garden.

 2.7 Starved Rock Run on Route 71